assemblerflow/flowcraft/docs/create_process.rst

     {{ forks }}

-The fields surrounded by curly brackets are jinja placeholders that will be dynamically interpolated when building the pipeline, ensuring the the processes and potential forks correctly link with each other.
-This example contains all placeholder variables that are currently supported by assemblerflow:
+The fields surrounded by curly brackets are jinja placeholders that will be dynamically interpolated when building the pipeline, ensuring that the processes and potential forks correctly link with each other.
+This example contains all placeholder variables that are currently supported by
+assemblerflow:

 - ``include "post.txt" ignore missing`` (**Recommended**): Inserts ``beforeScript`` and ``afterScript`` statements to the process.
 These